Episode 44: Esoteric Hermeneutics in Stoicism

 Sixth-century authors reading Homer esoterically: Metrodorus of Lampsacus: DL 2 11; Theagenes of Rhegium: Schol.
 Hom.
 B ad Il.
 XX.67 (That is, a marginal note to a manuscript of Homer’s Iliad reporting Theagenes’ esoteric interpretation of line 67 of Book Twenty of the Iliad).

 - Boys-Stones, G. R., 2001.
 Post-Hellenistic Philosophy.
 Oxford University Press, Oxford.
-Pp. 56-59 on the importance of Cornutus as founder of the ‘eclectic comparative’ method of esoteric exegesis.
+Pp. 56-59 on the importance of Cornutus as founder of the ‘eclectic comparative’ method of what we call esoteric exegesis.

 - Faivre, A. (1992).
 ‘Introduction’.
 In: Faivre, A. & Jacob Needleman, e.
 (Ed.), Modern Esoteric Spirituality, SCM Press, citing p. xv.